Cassandra Trimnell is the founder and executive director of Sickle Cell 101 (SC101), a patient advocate, speaker and consultant.

 Angela's passion for sickle cell advocacy and education stems from her being a mother of five– two with sickle cell disease and two with sickle cell trait.

 She is currently a principal at Lincoln Elementary School in Newark, California.
-Being an educator has given her an immense amount of experience on how to educate others about sickle cell.
+Being an educator has given her an immense amount of experience on how to educate others about sickle cell and provide sickle cell counseling.

-Angela has a M.A. in Educational Leadership and Administration from Iowa State University, and a M.A. in Guidance Counseling/Human growth & Development from the University of Iowa.
+Angela has an M.A. in Educational Leadership and Administration from Iowa State University, and an M.A. in Guidance Counseling/Human Growth & Development from the University of Iowa.

 Content & Social Media Manager, Sickle Cell 101 Español